-NEW YORK, NY - Mortgage rates continued to rise this week with the benchmark 30-year fixed mortgage rate rising to 3.64 percent, according to Bankrate.com's weekly national survey.
-The 30-year fixed mortgage has an average of 0.24 discount and origination points.
+NEW YORK, NY - Mortgage rates saw very little change this week, with the benchmark 30-year fixed mortgage rate inching lower to 4.48 percent, according to Bankrate.com's weekly national survey.
+The average 30-year fixed mortgage has an average of 0.31 discount and origination points.

 For a full analysis of this week's move in mortgage rates, go to www.bankrate.com

 The survey is complemented by Bankrate's weekly Rate Trend Index, in which a panel of mortgage experts predicts which way the rates are headed over the next seven days.
-Just under a quarter of respondents – 22 percent – expect mortgage rates to rise over the next week, while only 11 percent predict rates will decline.
-The majority of respondents – 67 percent – believe mortgage rates to remain more or less unchanged over the next seven days.
+The majority of panelists, 71 percent, expect mortgage rates to fall in the coming week, and the remaining 29 percent predict mortgage rates will remain more or less unchanged.
+For the second consecutive week, none of the panelists forecast an increase in mortgage rates in the next seven days.